-- (iv) We found that scaling the Gaia position uncertainties by $\sqrt{\chi^2/\mathrm{ndf}}$ eliminated the dependence of the fraction of outliers on χ^2/ndf .
-Examining the subset of matches with dominating VLBI or Gaia errors allowed us to evaluate the scaling factors for the VLBI uncertainties, 1.30, and the Gaia position uncertainties: $1.06\sqrt{\chi^2/\mathrm{ndf}}$.
-Eliminating the observations within 0.5 rad of $\psi=0$ and $\psi=\pi$ and using re-scaled uncertainties, made the distribution of normalized VLBI/Gaia arc-lengths much closer to the Rayleigh distribution: compare Figures 2 and 5. - (v) The contribution of VLBI and/or Gaia systematic errors on estimates of the orientation angles of the Gaia DR2 catalogue with respect to the VLBI catalogue does not exceed $0.02~\mathrm{mas}$. - (vi) We predicted in Petrov & Kovalev (2017b) that flares in AGNs would cause a jitter in their positions because an increase of flux in one of the components of an extended source will change the centroid position.
-The analysis of Gaia proper motions provided us an indirect confirmation of this prediction: the sources with excessive Gaia residuals, i.e., large χ^2/ndf , have proper motion directions predominately parallel to the jet directions.
-The median magnitude of statistically significant proper motions is larger than 1 mas/yr over a 1.16 year interval, which is significantly higher than < 0.05 mas/yr over 5 years anticipated before the Gaia launch (Perryman et al. 2014).
-Although AGNs proper motions should not be interpreted as a bulk tangential motion, at the same time, these proper motions are not always artifacts of Gaia data analysis.
-The photocenters of at least some quasars are not fixed points and the possibility of quasar proper motion should be taken into account in interpreting results of differential astrometry. - (vii) We found that VLBI proper motions have a preferable direction along with the jet.
+- (iv) We found that scaling the Gaia position uncertainties by $\sqrt{\chi^2/\text{ndf}}$ eliminated the dependence of the fraction of outliers on χ^2/ndf .
+Examining the subset of matches with dominating VLBI or Gaia errors allowed us to evaluate the scaling factors for the VLBI uncertainties, 1.30, and the Gaia position uncertainties: $1.06 \sqrt{\chi^2/\text{ndf}}$.
+Eliminating the observations within 0.5 rad of $\psi = 0$ and $\psi = \pi$ and using rescaled uncertainties made the distribution of normalized VLBI/Gaia arc lengths much closer to the Rayleigh distribution: compare Figs 2 and 5. - (v) The contribution of VLBI and/or Gaia systematic errors on estimates of the orientation angles of the Gaia DR2 catalogue with respect to the VLBI catalogue does not exceed 0.02 mas. - (vi) We predicted in Petrov & Kovalev (2017b) that flares in AGNs would cause a jitter in their positions because an increase of flux in one of the components of an extended source will change the centroid position.
+The analysis of Gaia proper motions provided us with an indirect confirmation of this prediction: the sources with excessive Gaia residuals, i.e. large χ^2 /ndf, have proper motion directions predominately parallel to the jet directions.
+The median magnitude of statistically significant proper motions is larger than 1 mas yr-1 over a 1.16 yr interval, which is significantly higher than the <0.05 mas yr-1 over five years anticipated before the Gaia launch (Perryman, Spergel & Lindegren 2014).
+Although AGN proper motions should not be interpreted as a bulk tangential motion, at the same time, these proper motions are not always artefacts of Gaia data analysis.
+The photocentres of at least some quasars are not fixed points and the possibility of quasar proper motion should be taken into account in interpreting results of differential astrometry. - (vii) We found that VLBI proper motions have a preferable direction along with the jet.
 Median VLBI proper motions of AGNs are a factor of 50 smaller than Gaia proper motions.

 We do not claim that we have solved the problem of establishing the nature of all outliers.
-The distribution in Figure 5 still deviates from Rayleigh and we still did not uncover the nature of the 1/3 statistically significant offsets, but we made a quite substantial progress.
-We anticipate that a study of VLBI/Gaia position offsets will become a power tool for probing properties of the accretion disk and the relativistic jet in the AGNs, in line with the work of Plavin et al. (2018).
+The distribution in Fig. 5 still deviates from Rayleigh and we still have not uncovered the nature of the 1/3 statistically significant offsets, but we made quite substantial progress.
+We anticipate that a study of VLBI/Gaia position offsets will become a powerful tool for probing the properties of the accretion disc and the relativistic jet in AGNs, in line with the work of Plavin et al. (2018).